PaulBratslavsky/strapi-5-next-blog-post/README.md

 ## Setting Up Our Next.js UI and Layout.

-In this section we will setup our Next.js UI and Layout.
+In this section, we will set up our Next.js UI and Layout.
 Once we are done, we should have something that looks like this:

 ![002-next-js-ui.gif](/images/002-next-js-ui.gif)

 **Building the Header Component**

-To get started, we will create a new folder in the `src/app` directory and name it `components`.
-Inside this folder, we will create a new file and name it `header.tsx`.
+To get started, we will create a new folder in the `src/app` directory and name it `components.` We will create a new file and name it `header.tsx` inside this folder.
 This file will contain our header component.

 Inside the `header.tsx` file, let's start by adding the following code: